commitizen-tools/commitizen/docs/bump.md

                         specify non-negative integer for dev. release --increment {MAJOR,MINOR,PATCH}
-                        manually specify the desired increment --exact-increment     apply the exact changes that have been specified (or determined from the commit log), disabling logic that guesses the next version based on typical version progression when a prelease suffix is present.
+                        manually specify the desired increment --increment-mode
-  --check-consistency, -cc
+                        set the method by which the new version is chosen. 'linear' (default) guesses the next version based on typical linear version progression, such that bumping of a pre-release with lower precedence than the current pre-release phase maintains the current phase of higher precedence. 'exact' applies the changes that have been specified (or determined from the commit log) without interpretation, such that the increment and pre-release are always honored --check-consistency, -cc
                         check consistency among versions defined in commitizen configuration and version_files --annotated-tag, -at  create annotated tag instead of lightweight one